rakovpublic/jneopallium/README.md

 Signals are different data objects which passed on input, emits on middle layers and gets as result.

-Signal processor is some function which process the one type( or subtypes) of signals and emit emit signals to axon.
+Signal processor is some function which process the one type( or subtypes) of signals and emit signals to axon.
-Note: it gas access to neuron and axon.
+Note: it has access to neuron and axon.

 Neuron is abstraction which store signals processor/processors for signal type/different signal types,